Ztaeyn/Systemair-SAVE-V-Series-Home-Assistant-Integration/README.md

 # Systemair VSR300 Integration for Home Assistant

-## It's work in progress - But usable.
-I'm looking for bugs and things to improve.

 ## Information
 I wanted to try to make the former YAML package into a integration using Python, which I want to learn for fun.
 I code on PLC's for work, so I can read much of the python language, but I can't write it.
 I've used Gemini  to help me convert my YAML code, so this is technically vibe-coding.